 Your skin is best cared for when a ‘helping-hand’ is lent through skin-identical ingredients.
 Ingredients which mimic skin’s natural moisturising factor.
 Ingredients skin knows how to use.
 Ingredients recognised as ‘one-of-our-own’.

-What is natural moisturising factor?
+What is a natural moisturising factor?

 Skins natural moisturising factor is comprised of many individual ingredients – most of which can be classified as humectants.
 Ingredients which act like magnets to water, binding and retaining hydration within the skin.